Company

 New warehouse and logistics hall for SITEC GmbH

-The new warehouse and logistics hall of the group of companies is ready for occupancy.
-750 m² of space is now available for incoming goods and for material orders for major projects.
+The new warehouse and logistics hall for the corporate group is ready for occupancy.
+750 m² of space is now available for incoming goods and material orders for large projects.

 2017

-The new portal milling machine 'PORTATEC' now also produces three-dimensional parts made of aluminum, plastic, insulating materials, fiber composites and wood materials.
+With the new portal milling machine PORTATEC, three-dimensional parts made of aluminium, plastic, insulating materials, composite materials, and wood-based materials are now also manufactured.

-The new profile processing center also enables more efficient production of steel profiles.
+The new profile processing centre also allows for a more efficient production of steel profiles.

 2019